Title

 Salmon Chase Articulates His “Fusion Strategy” For The Party

-At the session, the forever clever Salmon Chase touts his “fusion strategy” for the Republican Party.
+At the session, the prescient Salmon Chase touts his “fusion strategy” for the Republican Party.

-Assuming, of course, two other things: first, the right candidate, and second, a strong organization, especially across the dominant states in the North.
+Assuming, of course, two other needs: first, the right candidate, and second, a strong organization, especially across the dominant states in the North.

-Chase is convinced that he qualifies on both counts; others are less sure, given his well-known abolitionist stance.
+Chase is convinced of his own qualifications, while others are less sure, given his well-known abolitionist stance.

-- The Republicans will back Nathaniel Banks for Speaker of the House when the 34th Congress convenes;
+• The Republicans will back the Know Nothing Nathaniel Banks for Speaker of the House when the 34th Congress convenes;

-- A “mass organizational meeting” will be called on Washington’s birthday (February 22, 1856); and
+• A “mass organizational meeting” will be called on Washington’s birthday (February 22, 1856), likely in the pivotal state of Pennsylvania, at Pittsburgh.

 1856